 4 stupid fights lost because of racism

 Some things are universal.
 If you’re going to start a war, make sure you’re also the one who finishes it.
-To be ill-prepared for any reason is dumb and just prolongs a war, yielding pointless loss of life.
+To be ill-prepared for any reason is dumb and just drags out the conflict, yielding pointless loss of life and suffering for both sides.
 In the history of the world, wars have been prolonged and lost for many, many stupid reasons.

 Things like ignorance, hubris, and incompetence come to mind.